danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ## Notes

 [^Tufte]: This resonates with the field of data visualization, and Edward Tufte’s belief that data should be allowed to "speak for itself" rather than be lost in the ornamentation of visualization.
 This makes the mistake in thinking that data is raw and unmediated.
 Data begins relatively raw and uninterpreted, but in practice is already selected, targeted, preprocessed and cleaned, mined, and so on, not least to make it human readable.
 There is always some additional information about its composition, usually derived from the means by which it was gathered in the first place.
 See Edward R. Tufte, *The Visual Display of Quantitative Information* [1983] (Cheshire, CT: Graphics Press, 2001).
 [^Bigdata]: Kenneth Cukier and Victor Mayer-Schöenberger, "The Rise of Big Data," *Foreign Affairs* (May/June 2013): 28–40.
 [^Pold]: Søren Pold, "Button," in Matthew Fuller ed., *Software Studies* (Cambridge, Mass.: MIT Press, 2008), 34.
 Users are seduced by the wording of the button not least, and Pold suggests that a button is developed with distinct functionality and signification (Ibid., 31).
 [^DOM]: https://p5js.org/reference/#group-DOM.
 [^Element]: See the `p5.Element` method list here, https://p5js.org/reference/#/p5.Element.
 [^Style]: Styling a button follows the syntax of CSS, and that controls how a DOM element like a button should be displayed.
 The provided example shows how CSS is incorporated into the JavaScript file by using the syntax `button.style('xxx:xxxx');`.
 Another way of doing this is to follow the convention of having a CSS file that lists the `.class` selector.
 In this way, you need to have the syntax in the JavaScript file to mark the class name: `button.class('class_name');`, and then list out the CSS elements and class attributes in the CSS file.
 More examples can be found here: https://www.w3schools.com/csS/css3_buttons.asp, and see Daniel Shiffman's video on the basic of CSS, https://www.youtube.com/watch?v=zGL8q8iQSQw.
-[^event]: See the related function in the reference page, which is under Events > Mouse> https://p5js.org/reference/.
+[^event]: The related function in the reference page, which is under Events > Mouse>, see https://p5js.org/reference/.
-[^Key]: See the related function in the reference page, which is under Events > Keyboard> https://p5js.org/reference/.
+[^Key]: The related function in the reference page, which is under Events > Keyboard>, see https://p5js.org/reference/.
 [^Audio]: See the sound library's various features: https://p5js.org/reference/#/libraries/p5.sound.
 [^Face]: See https://www.auduno.com/2014/01/05/fitting-faces/.
-[^Algo]: Jason M. Saragih, Simon Lucey and Jeffrey F. Cohn, "Face Alignment Through Subspace Constrained Mean-shifts," 2009 IEEE 12th International Conference on Computer Vision, Kyoto (2009): 1034-1041. doi: 10.1109/ICCV.2009.5459377.
+[^Algo]: Jason M. Saragih, Simon Lucey and Jeffrey F. Cohn, "Face Alignment Through Subspace Constrained Mean-shifts," *2009 IEEE 12th International Conference on Computer Vision, Kyoto* (2009): 1034-1041. doi: 10.1109/ICCV.2009.5459377.
 [^GDPR]: The introduction of legislation such as the GDPR (General Data Protection Regulation) is a response to this lack of transparency.
 GDPR is a regulation in EU law (2016) on data protection and privacy that applies to all the citizens of the European Union and the European Economic Area.
 It also addresses the transfer of personal data outside the EU and EEA areas.
 See https://gdpr-info.eu/.
 [^Facebook]: Will Conley, "Facebook investigates tracking users’ cursors and screen behavior," *Slashgear*, October 30 (2013).
 Available at: https://www.slashgear.com/facebook-investigates-tracking-users-cursors-and-screen-behavior-30303663/.
 [^Analytica]: *The Guardian's* coverage of this, "The Cambridge Analytica Files," can be found at https://www.theguardian.com/news/series/cambridge-analytica-files.
 Facebook was ultimately forced to pay a hefty fine, see Alex Hern, "Facebook agrees to pay fine over Cambridge Analytica scandal," *The Guardian*, October 30 (2019), https://www.theguardian.com/technology/2019/oct/30/facebook-agrees-to-pay-fine-over-cambridge-analytica-scandal
 [^Bivens]: Rena Bivens, "The Gender Binary will not be Deprogrammed: Ten Years of Coding Gender on Facebook," *New Media & Society* 19, no.6, (2017): 880–898. doi.org/10.1177/1461444815621527.
 [^Facebook2]: Facebook, Form S-1 registration statement (2012).
 Available at: https://infodocket.files.wordpress.com/2012/02/facebook_s1-copy.pdf.
-Accessed 16 Oct 2019.
 [^Leslie]: Esther Leslie, "The Other Atmosphere: Against Human Resources, Emoji, and Devices," *Journal of Visual Culture* 18 no.1, April (2019).
 [^Hide]: Laurie Clarke, "Why hiding likes won’t make Instagram a happier place to be," *Wired*, July 19 (2019), https://www.wired.co.uk/article/instagram-hides-likes.
 [^Grosser]: See Ben Grosser's *Demetricator* series of artworks: *Facebook Demetricator*, https://bengrosser.com/projects/facebook-demetricator/; *Instagram Demetricator*, https://bengrosser.com/projects/instagram-demetricator/; *Twitter Demetricator*, https://bengrosser.com/projects/twitter-demetricator/.
-[^Facebook3]: Sauvik Das and Adam D. I. Kramer, "Self-censorship on Facebook," AAAI Conference on Weblogs and Social Media (ICWSM), July 2 (2013), https://research.fb.com/publications/self-censorship-on-facebook/.
+[^Facebook3]: Sauvik Das and Adam D. I. Kramer, "Self-censorship on Facebook," *AAAI Conference on Weblogs and Social Media (ICWSM)*, July 2 (2013), https://research.fb.com/publications/self-censorship-on-facebook/.
 [^Leslie2]: Paraphrasing the final lines of Leslie's essay "The Other Atmosphere: Against Human Resources, Emoji, and Devices": "The workers become their own devices.
 They becomes devices of communicative capitalism [...]."
 [^Crary]: Jonathan Crary, *24/7: Late Capitalism and the Ends of Sleep* (London: Verso, 2013), 30–31.
 [^Crary2]: Crary, *24/7*, 10-11.